-I hold a master’s degree in Education from Wake Forest University and a PhD in English from the University of Virginia, and have been teaching undergraduate courses in English and Media Studies at UVa since 1997.
-Some of the undergraduate courses below have been offered multiple times, and I have also designed and run training workshops in the digital humanities for faculty and graduate student audiences in the US and UK.
+I hold a master’s degree in Education from Wake Forest University and a PhD in English from the University of Virginia, where I taught undergraduate courses in English and Media Studies from 1997 to 2003.

 - MDST 345: Game Design Workshop (combining theory with project-based charrettes)